yeozs/English-Image-to-Text-AI/README.md

 6. run: sudo mv -v eng.traineddata /usr/local/share/tessdata/

 How to convert image to word doc:
-1. Place image in local folder "English-Image-to-Text-AI-main"
+1. Place image in local folder "English-Image-to-Text-AI-main".
+Rename the file as "test4.png"
 2. Open terminal and "cd" to the local folder "English-Image-to-Text-AI-main"
 3. run: python main.py
 4. Open test.docx to find your converted image in word document.